SpaceAntelope/Template.Extended.SAFE/README.md

 Out of the box, the contents of the Bulma navigation bar simply disappeared on narrower viewports.
 I added the hamburger button and updated the MVU to allow for the expected responsive functionality.

 ## Footer
 A slim footer at the bottom of the root page that also works as a host for status notifications.
+Back in the old days of SAFE.Template <= 1.0 we had to go looking how to implement Fulma  footers, this is a relic of those days (was that like three months ago?)

+Status notification available via global messages.

+**TO DO**: See if the notification functionality works better with [Thoth Toasts](https://mangelmaxime.github.io/Thoth/elmish/toast_docs.html)

 ## Page loader functionality
-The Fulma page loader needed some not immediately obvious steps (well to me anyway...) to get it to work, such as updating the .sass, available here for your convenience.
+The Fulma page loader needed some not immediately obvious steps (well to me anyway...) to get it to work, such as updating the .scss file, available here for your convenience.

-The activity indicator is implemented as a globally available message, i.e. that can be called from any sub section of the SPA when it wants to block the interface and signal busy-ness by dispatching a _ToggleBusy of bool_ message.
+The activity indicator is here implemented as a globally available message, i.e. that can be called from any sub section of the SPA when it wants to block the interface and signal busy-ness by dispatching a _ToggleBusy of bool_ message.

 ## Sub page friendly structure
 A file tree geared towards an SPA sectioned along pages that appear as the content of a root page that itself implements any navigation, activity indicator, status messaging and other globally available functionality.

 The MVU pattern of each page is separated in Type/State/View files with an optional Data.fs, a pattern I saw in https://github.com/MangelMaxime/fulma-demo and which I am finding increasingly convenient, in both Fable and Fabulous.
 I also have this repo to thank for showing proper use of the bulma page loader in fulma.

-Note that the *fulma-demo* project also uses an updated version of the fable references, so if this repo doesn't end up working out for you as far as that aspect goes, I encourage you take a look there as well.
+# Error boundaries
+The classic MVU Counter sample is here rigged to explode if the counter reaches 45, leading to live example of how to use [React Error Boundaries](https://github.com/fable-compiler/fable-react/blob/master/docs/react-error-boundaries.md) in a Fable application.

+If you want to see error boundaries in action with a real bug, just press the back button after loading a twitter time line in the data page.

 ## Caveat emptor
 I have definitely not tested this template for production readiness, and very definitely not in a cloud or a container.
 Which is to say that while the fable-elmish code patterns should be good to go anywhere, I have so far not investigated what breaks and what works in the various deployment scenarios that the official template provides for, as far as referencial sturdiness and webpack packaging goes.

+As far as I can tell, all F# code should be completely OK to use on SAFE.Template 1.6

-Also, despite updating the template for access to the newer react features, I have absolutely not done any work towards actually using them for optimization.
+Also, even though the template supports the newer react features, I have absolutely not done any work towards actually using them for optimization.

 Finally, you won't find anything here with regards to data access or dapper usage.